 Days 6 to 7: Natural Parks of the Basque Country

 No matter where you decide to base yourself during the week in the Basque Country, it is easy enough to get away from the cities and explore the region’s natural parks.

 If you have not done already, your best bet is to hire a car for this next section of the itinerary.

-Urkiola Natural Park is conveniently located between Bilbao, San Sebastián and Vitoria-Gasteiz.
+Urkiola Natural Park is conveniently located between Bilbao, San Sebastián, and Vitoria-Gasteiz.
 In case, you want to stay overnight near the park, there are so many rural hotels and lots of chances for hiking and climbing.

 On the last day in the Basque Country, drive an hour and a half southeast to another natural park – Aizkorri-Aratz, filled with limestone peaks and huge beech wood forests.
 And from there, it is easy to go back to your starting point and finish a week-long adventure.

 Anya writes on her blog Road is Calling about slow travel lifestyle through life and work around the world.
-Her main goal is to share her knowledge of hospitality business, online entrepreneurship and how to become an expat through finding jobs abroad.
+Her main goal is to share her knowledge of the hospitality business, online entrepreneurship, and how to become an expat through finding jobs abroad.
 Also, she loves showing destinations outside the main touristy sights and inspires others to venture to under-the-radar places.